 modltyAdvsl -0.078

-The Random effects section shows the variability in RT due to stim and PID.
+The Random effects show the variability in RT due to stim and PID.
 The variability among participants (PID sd = 168 ms) is much greater than the variability among words (stim sd = 19 ms).

-The Fixed effects section shows audio-visual modality slows RT by 83 ms over audio-only.
+The Fixed effects show audio-visual modality slows RT by 82.5 ms over audio-only.

-The last section, Correlation of Fixed Effects, indicates there is a weak negative correlation between the intercept and the audio-visual modality effect, meaning when RT was higher, the effect of audiovisual was slightly less.
+The Correlation of Fixed Effects shows a weak negative correlation between the intercept and the audio-visual modality effect (modltyAdvsl = -0.078 ms).
+This means when RT times were high, audiovisual effect was somewhat diminished.

 Linear mixed model fit by REML ['lmerMod']